GrantEaton/Efficient-Sudoku-Solver/README.md

 # Efficient-Sudoku-Solver
-This is a c++ Sudoku solver that uses recursive backtracking and forward-checking with minimum remaining values to quickly solve the puzzle.
+This is a c++ Sudoku solver that uses Depth First Search, recursive backtracking, and forward-checking with minimum remaining values to quickly solve the puzzle.